Physician Assistant and Nurse Practitioner Student Rotations

 You will receive an email in your Penn State Health email account regarding the review of policy NAM 669 Nurse Practitioner Student Clinical Practicum.

 You are required to review the policy, sign the attestation statement and return it as directed by the deadline.
-This should only be done once during your Advanced Practice Clinicians education.
+This should only be done once during your Advanced Practice Providers education.
 Failure to submit the attestation statement by the deadline in the email will result in forfeiture of your clinical placement.